 For one, certification eases trade.
 Companies can conduct business with suppliers, buyers and other enterprises with confidence.
 The credentials allow trading parties to trust each other.
 You can be sure about the quality of the offerings you receive.
 Conversely, buyers feel the same about you.
 Building trust becomes less complicated, and that streamlines transactions.

 International standards give you a competitive edge and a level of authority in your field.
-It’s why ISO-certified companies are quick to advertise their status.
+It's why ISO-certified companies are quick to advertise their status.
 The credentials provide a degree of guarantee.
 When consumers see that certification mark, they know that your organisation does everything to remain compliant.
-This assurance enhances your relationship with customer.
+This assurance enhances your relationship with customers.

 Performance, Efficiency and Productivity: The guidelines help boost the efficiency of different processes.